Strang00/python_antenna_pattern/README.rst

 Simple cli to
  * generate pdf, eps or png files from a planet pattern files
  * use individual file pattern file or several files by mask
- * simulate pattern habing 59/7 width and optionally save MSI
+ * simulate pattern having 59/7 width and optionally save MSI
  * merge multiple patterns to one and optionally save MSI